Williamlilkl/BaM-Construct/README.md

 Steps to get started
 ====================
 1. Pull the branch
-2. Open Unity Editor, when prompted about Errors, ignore and do not start in safe mode
+2. Open Unity Editor, when prompted about Errors, select Ignore and do not start in safe mode
 3. Go to Packages/xr interaction toolkit/Runtime/Inputs
 4. Open the file XRInputModalityManager.cs and go to line 210 and 211 and change these to: public InputMode m_LeftInputMode; public InputMode m_RightInputMode;
 5. In the VivoxVoiceManager, enter your Vivox service credentials (if not used (yet), leave them blank)